SeegersJT/codewars-testing/README.md

 Welcome to the Codewars Testing Project!
 This repository provides a structured way to implement and test JavaScript functions, particularly for Codewars challenges.
 It is designed to help you easily create, test, and validate your solutions.

+## Personal Use Only

+This project is designed for **personal use only** to make the setup for solving **Codewars challenges** easier and more efficient.
+It is **not intended for distribution or sharing**.

+Please ensure you follow the [**Codewars Code of Conduct**](https://www.codewars.com/community/rules) while using this project.
+Sharing solutions publicly or distributing others' work violates Codewars' rules.
+Use this project responsibly and solely for personal practice and improvement.

 ## Table of Contents

 - [Features](#features)